lucaliebenberg/post-it/README.md

 # PostIt

-PostIt is a Django-based web application for creating and managing posts, for those who are wanting to share their services online.
-Users can create, edit, delete their posts, and view everyones posts.
+PostIt is a Django-based web application for creating and managing posts, for those who are wanting to share their services online in South Africa.
+Users can create, edit, delete their own posts, and view everyones posts.

 Project state -> In Development.